tobiaskohler/so-login/README.md

 <ol>

 <li>
 Set the two environment variables 'SO_USR' and 'SO_PWD' and assign your respective Stackoverflow Username and Password to them.
-For this, modify the "env_variables.sh" appropriately.
+For this, modify the "set_env.sh" appropriately.
 After doing this, move this shell script to /etc/profile.d/ </li>

 <li>
 Set a cronjob to whatever time you want the login magic to be happen.
 E.g., run the script every day at 10:30 pm.